H-E-L-P/dmu_products/dmu18/dmu18_HELP-PACS-maps/readme.md

 # Lists of Herschel Observation identifiers (ObsIDs)

+## `data/obsid_lists` folder

+This folder contains some CSV files used in the map making process that contains the list of ObsIDs used.

 ## `All_PACS_ObsIDs_on_HELP_coverage.fits`

 This is the list of all the PACS ObsIDs queried from the Herschel Science